Mark228zzz/LOD/README.md

 ## Overview

-### LOD is a Python-based modeling project that includes various elements such as creatures, food, structures, and windows.
-In the game, creatures fight for life, reproducte, die, eat and etc. The game was made using `pygame`.
+### LOD is a Python-based simulation project featuring various elements like creatures, food, structures, and interactive windows.
+In the game, creatures struggle for survival, reproduce, die, eat, among other activities.
+The game was made using `pygame`.

 ## Images
-### This are images.
+### There are images.
-- red and green is `animal`.
-Green is mutation
+- Red and green represent `animals`.
+Green indicates a mutation."
 - black is `predator`
 - pink is `food`
 ![](/_images/github_image1.png)